SComps/LinePrinter/README.md

 The code is not clean at this point, but it does work, and I'm sure it can be made much more efficient.
 If you've got any ideas, please feel free to contact me here or via westdalefarmer@gmail.com.
-Documentation is sparse, and the actual code itself has a fair amount of dead code from my various attemps and experiments.
+Documentation is sparse, and the actual code itself has a fair amount of dead code from my various attempts and experiments.
+I'm feeling my way through this project.

 Please let me know your thoughts on the project.